LionelBergen/AWS-CloudGuru-study-notes/Solutions-Architect-Associate/SolutionsAchitectExamNotes.md

 Use Bucket Policies & IAM (applies across the entire bucket).
 Programmatic Access Only.
 Using Bucketr ACLS & IAM (individual objects).
 Programmatic Access Only.
 Cross-account IAM Roles.
 Programatic AND Console access.

+### S3 transfer Acceleration
+Transfer to Edge locations which use AWS network to transfer to the bucket

 IAM
 ---